EITC-student-kit/itc-kit-linux/README.md

 <img src="http://www.itcollege.ee/wp-content/themes/itk/images/logo_small.png" /> itc-kit
 ======

-This application is a collection of some tools suitable for a student in the Estonian Information technology college.
+This application is a collection of some tools suitable for a student in the Estonian information technology college.

 The application was developed for the Ubuntu linux distribution and can probably run on any linux distibution that runs a desktop environment that uses [GTK](http://en.wikipedia.org/wiki/Category:Desktop_environments_based_on_GTK%2B)
 (Notable exception KDE). *Though it has yet to be properly tested.*